 Again, both have great views over the city and are a great choice to finish off your day with a drink on your hand.
 That said, I would personally choose #2 during sunset simply because it’s facing east.

 Got a place to stay in Lisbon already?

 Lisbon Itinerary: What to see in Day 2

 The second day is to dedicated to explore Lisbon‘s downtown.
 Prepare yourself to walk around a lot, got to make these days count!

 One of the green lungs of the city, Parque Eduardo VII is a popular go-to place for locals to walk their dogs, jog or just go for a walk away from the busy downtown.

 The reason to come here though is the viewpoint.
 From there you can see a large part of the city put into perspective with vivid green labyrinthine gardens and with the river Tejo as a backdrop.
 Definitely worthy of a photo moment.
-What a best way to say hello to Lisbon!
+What a way to say hello to Lisbon!